Sampling and Monitoring of Air Pollutants

 c) Requirement for skilled personnel to operate the samplers

-d) Difficulty in analyzing a wide range of VOCs simultaneously
+d) Difficulty in analysing a wide range of VOCs simultaneously

 b)